eyebeam/Exchange/Apr21_LearningAI.md

 #### Session 2: Deep Learn Web, Led by Cristóbal Valenzuela & Yining Shi
-Curriculum from the class [here](https://github.com/yining1023/curriculum/blob/master/FriendlyMachineLearning.md)
+Curriculum from the class can be found [https://github.com/yining1023/curriculum/blob/master/FriendlyMachineLearning.md](https://github.com/yining1023/curriculum/blob/master/FriendlyMachineLearning.md)
+Slides for the class can be found here [https://docs.google.com/presentation/d/1gM8F5Ybo4z27q3kGWc2cw-fQ3x5Wf-Zj71InlC091z8/edit?usp=sharing](https://docs.google.com/presentation/d/1gM8F5Ybo4z27q3kGWc2cw-fQ3x5Wf-Zj71InlC091z8/edit?usp=sharing)

 This workshop focused on doing deep learning in the browser with javascript.
 We will use [ML5](https://github.com/ITPNYU/p5-deeplearn-js), an experimental library that does not require any setup tools or complicated frameworks to install.
 This will be a beginners friendly workshop and no previous knowledge of machine learning is required.
 Basic experience with javascript would be helpful.